Javorník (Jeseník District): 20th century

-According to the Austrian census of 1910 the town had 2,052 inhabitants, 1,956 of whom had permanent residence there.
-Census asked people for their native language, 1,956 (100%) were German-speaking.
+According to the Austro-Hungarian census of 1910, the town had 2,052 inhabitants, 1,956 of whom had permanent residence there and were German-speaking.
 Most populous religious group were Roman Catholics with 2,019 (98.4%).

 During World War II, approximately 30 French and Soviet POWs were interned at the old town prison in Javorník.
 Other and larger prisoner-of-war camps were located in Zálesí, Travná, and in the hamlet of Račí údolí.

-From 1938 to 1945 it was one of the municipalities in Sudetenland.
-By 1938, local ethnic-German population became overwhelmingly pro-Nazi with many locals joining the Sudetendeutsches Freikorps, a para-military Nazi-Germany sponsored and trained organization that was conducting terrorist attacks against the Czechoslovak authorities.
+From 1938 to 1945 it was annexed by Nazi Germany and adminitered as part of the Reichsgau Sudetenland.
+By 1938, local ethnic-German population became overwhelmingly pro-Nazi with many locals joining the Sudetendeutsches Freikorps, a para-military Nazi-Germany sponsored and trained organisation that was conducting terrorist attacks against the Czechoslovak authorities.
 One of the most notable attacks of the Freikorps in the town took place on 22 September 1938.
 A group of 12 members of the Czechoslovak Border Guard was retreating through the town after being attacked from Germany when it was ambushed by over 100 local members of Freikorps.
 The Czechoslovak soldiers were disarmed and abducted to Germany where they were interned by local authorities in the concentration camp in Paczków.

 After 1945, under the Beneš decrees most Sudeten Germans were held at several internment camps and then expelled.
 Many of them were also beaten and killed by numerous militias and paramilitary groups with strong ties to the Communist Party and the Red Army.
 The town was repopulated by Czech families.

-Following the Communist coup d'état of 1948, Czechoslovak government confiscated most of the property which belonged to the Roman Catholic Archdiocese of Wrocław, their forests were divided among state-owned enterprises.
+Following the Communist coup d'état of 1948, Czechoslovak government confiscated most of the property which belonged to the Archdiocese of Wrocław, their forests were divided among state-owned enterprises.
 No larger company remained in Javorník.